learn-co-students/hs-sinatra-organizer-test-high-school/README.md

 `mv` move a file

 Remember, it's always helpful to know where you are in your directory tree in relation to where you want to go.
 Keep that in mind as you write out your command-line paths!

-Open your terminal and cd into desktop using `cd Desktop` and then cd into the file by typing `cd hs-sinatra-organizer`.

 ### Step 2: Run `bundle install`